-Total resources at the disposition of the RMBF at 31st March 2022 amounted to £38.9 million, of which £36.8 million is unrestricted.
+Total resources at the disposition of the RMBF at 31st March 2023 amounted to £36.8 million, of which £34.9 million is unrestricted.

-Social investments comprising interest free secured loans to beneficiaries stood at £522,635 compared with £543,835 last year.
+Social investments comprising interest free secured loans to beneficiaries stood at £456,435 compared with £522,635 last year.
+Loans to the value of £66,200 were repaid during the year.

-Net current assets, the principal balance sheet measure of short to medium term solvency, decreased from £1,409,592 to £860,381.
-This was mainly due to the transfer of surplus cash balances into investments.
+Net current assets, the principal balance sheet measure of short to medium term solvency, increased from £860,381 to £933,798.

-Our financial position makes the Charity well placed to respond to anticipated increases in the level of demand for help as the long-term impact of the Covid-19 pandemic on doctors becomes more apparent.
+Our financial position makes the Charity well placed to respond to further increases in the level of demand for help as economic hardship and the aftermath of the Covid-19 pandemic continues to impact on doctors.